SlashDashAndCash/op5_manage/README.md

 ### Initial downtimes

-Initial downtime recipe can be used to schedule a host downtime for newly provisioned servers.
-To prevent recipe from scheduling downtimes for existing servers, you can run knife command to set attribute.
+Initial downtime is part of node recipe and can be used to schedule a host downtime for newly provisioned servers.
+To prevent a recipe from scheduling downtimes for existing servers, you can run this knife command to set the attribute.

 ```
 knife exec -E "nodes.transform('name:dbsvrpip01-04.mydomain.tld') {|n| n.normal_attrs['op5_manage']['initial_downtime']['scheduled']=true  rescue nil }"